jonasbhend/pressure/README.md

 * Check missing longitudes and latitudes (street addresses in Yuri's paper)
 * Check pressure units / values of Paris_b series
 * Check calendar dates (Gregorian or Julian?), difference is 12 days from 1st March 1800- 28th of Feb.
 1900 where March 1 1800 after Julian is March 13 after Gregorian calendars (difference in accuracy of leap time).
 Gregorian is the de facto standard since 1582 but countries adopted the Gregorian calendar as late as Greece in 1923.
+* Temperature flag: 0 known, 1 unkonwn (at barometer or outside)

 Common data format